kriszyp/xstyle/README.md

 &lt;/script>
 </pre>

+You will also need to make sure you have installed the put-selector package, as xstyle depends on it.

 Using a module loader is beneficial, as it provides for automatic loading of extension modules when they are used in CSS.